 - Business: First seat, $112.50 per month, seats two to five, $63.75 per month — real-time collaboration with up to five users, up to three automated tests per project

-FlutterFlow has one of the highest starter plans on my list but, considering its advanced functionalities for those that need it, it could be well worth the price for some businesses.
+FlutterFlow has one of the highest starter plans on this list.
+Considering its advanced functionalities for those that need it, it could be well worth the price for some businesses.

 Here are some of the questions you can ask yourself before settling on an AI app builder:

 - What is your budget?
-Always a smart question to ask before a business investment.
 All of the apps on my list have free plans, but you may need to opt for a paid plan for more advanced features.

 - How much experience do you have with building apps?
 Most apps will accommodate beginners, particularly in the AI sector.
-However, be aware that some apps, like Cursor, require the user to understand and write code.
-Others, such as FlutterFlow, may not require it but may be easier to use if the user does have some coding experience.
+However, apps like Cursor require the user to understand and write code.

 - Do you need an app ready as soon as possible?
 In this case, you’ll want to go for a platform with a designated AI app generator, such as Lovable or Base44.
 Options such as Cursor, where you’ll have to build it yourself, are not ideal.